mtb29/portfolio/index.md

 # Matthew Brady

 I am studying Computer Science at Mansfield University.
 I am currently a senior and am on track to graduating a semester early.
+I started self-teaching myself programming when I was 11 years old.
+Since then, there was no looking back!

 ### Resume